unstoppabledomains/dev-docs/partner/domain-actions-guides/overview.md

 ## Step 3: Submit Domain Action Signature

-The Domain Actions API provides a [Submit Domain Action Signature](https://docs.unstoppabledomains.com/openapi/reference/#operation/PostActionSign) endpoint to submit all the necessary signatures and transaction hashes after signing the transaction.
+The Domain Actions API has an endpoint called [Submit Domain Action Signature](https://docs.unstoppabledomains.com/openapi/reference/#operation/PostActionSign) that allows users to submit the signatures and transaction hashes for their signed transactions.
+This allows Unstoppable Domains to verify the signatures and confirm that the necessary fees have been paid.

 ## Step 4: Track the Transaction Status